jcgay/maven-notifier/README.md

 - `notifier.notification-center.path` = terminal-notifier binary path.
 - `notifier.notification-center.activate` = Indicate which application should be activated when clicking on terminal-notifier message.
 See `Info.plist` file inside the application bundle to find the bundle identifier.
 - `notifier.system-tray.wait` = Java SystemTray notification display time in second.

+Notification can be skip when using `-DskipNotification` when launching Maven.
+Ex: `mvn package -DskipNotification`